geordielad/tableau-athena-credential-provider-examples/README.md

 **1. The Baseline**: No customization required - Access ID and Secret Access Key.
 We will connect to Athena in SQL Workbench/J and Tableau using the default credentials.

-**2. Add Some Extended Properties**: This is more of a test to show how the various layers interact than a real use case.
+**2. SQL Workbench/J Extended Properties and the Tableau JDBC Properties File**: This is more of a test to show how the various layers interact than a real use case.
 We will enable more detailed logging using the extended properties in SQL Workbench/J and show the equivalent properties in Tableau's *athena.properties* file.

 **3. Instance Profile Credentials Provider**: This provider allows us to authenticate to Athena using the IAM Role that is tied to an EC2 Instance.
 This is very useful if Tableau Server is running on an EC2 Instance but it can also work if Tableau Desktop is running on the Instance.
 We will test both Desktop and Server.
 In this scenario the Athena Credentials are loaded from the Amazon EC2 Instance Metadata Service.
 This mneans that the user, or Tableau, does not need to know any secrets.